 Can History Validate Rome’s Claim?

 What else could the Papist try?
 They often try church history.
-But how do they know what happened in history?
+How do they know what happened in history?
 They were not present after all.
 They would need to read books.
 However, they are fallible people!

 Thus, the Catholic could not appeal to church history, nor to the Scriptures in order to justify the claim that the Roman Church is an infallible authority, because they must first submit to Rome in order to have certainty about those things.